DomDomDoy/tagmania/README.md

 ## Acknowledgments

-* Big thanks to Alex McKenzie for code review and help with grammar design
 * Big thanks to Assaf Bar-Moshe, the linguist who inspired this library
 * Big thanks to the github and all the open source libraries out there